You want smart political talk without the meltdowns?

 You'll get your originals back.

-And and think about this.
+And think about this.

-You'll you'll be able to watch videos of maybe people in your life that have passed on, grandma, grandpa, mom, dad, whoever it may happen to be, loved ones, and get to see and hear from them again, which would be really cool.
+You'll be able to watch videos of maybe people in your life that have passed on, grandma, grandpa, mom, dad, whoever it may happen to be, loved ones, and get to see and hear from them again, which would be really cool.

-And then your great great great great great great great great grandchildren will be able to know what they look like, what you look like, what you sounded like, and it's an incredible gift that uh will be preserved forever.
+And then your great, great, great, great, great, great, great, great-grandchildren will be able to know what they look like, what you look like, what you sounded like.

-I mean, it's just amazing, and it'll be very emotional for you and your family.
+And it'll be very emotional for you and your family.

-When you get to sit together when you get the digitized copies, it'll be an amazing experience.
+When you get to sit together, when you get the digitized copies, it'll be an amazing experience.

 Anyway, it's simple.